Alluxio/alluxio/docs/Running-Spark-on-Tachyon.md

 title: Running Spark on Tachyon
 ---

+## Compatibility

+By default, Spark 1.0.x is bundled with Tachyon 0.4.1.
+If you run a different version Tachyon, please recompile Spark with the right version of Tachyon, by changing the Tachyon version in spark/core/pom.xml.

-## Get Spark running on Tachyon
+## Input/Output data with Tachyon

 The additional prerequisite for this part is [Spark](http://spark-project.org/docs/latest/) (0.6 or later).
 We also assume that the user is running on Tachyon {{site.TACHYON_RELEASED_VERSION}} or later and have set up Tachyon and Hadoop in accordance to these guides [Local Mode](Running-Tachyon-Locally.html) or [Cluster Mode](Running-Tachyon-on-a-Cluster.html).

-Edit Spark `spark/conf/spark-env.sh`, add:
+If you run Spark version smaller than 1.0.0, please ddit Spark `spark/conf/spark-env.sh`, add:

     export SPARK_CLASSPATH=/pathToTachyon/tachyon/target/tachyon-{{site.TACHYON_RELEASED_VERSION}}-jar-with-dependencies.jar:$SPARK_CLASSPATH